You are homeless or threatened with homelessness if:

 For more information read our Housing Advice in North Ayrshire leaflet (PDF, 1.5mb).

-If you are homeless or are likely to become homeless within the next 2 months an appointment can be arranged by telephoning 01294 314600.
-Alternatively, you can pop into our office and arrange a suitable appointment.
+If you are homeless or are likely to become homeless within the next 2 months an appointment can be arranged by phoning 01294 314600.
+Alternatively, you can visit our office and arrange an appointment.

 We operate a drop-in service for individuals who require emergency temporary accommodation.
 Please note that this is on a first come, first served basis and you may need to wait to be seen.